truongbaan/Utility-python-library/README.md

 # freeai-utils

 A lightweight collection of Python utility functions that can be installed directly using `pip` — no external `.exe` downloads or complicated setups required.
 This library trades some accuracy for ease of implementation.
 It's designed for developers who prefer quick functionality over manual setup.
 Just call the functions — they’ll handle the rest.
+# Note: This project is currently private; it will be made public in a future release.

 ## Features